Jean-François Copé: Political functions

 After serving in various political roles in the RPR and the Balladur government, he became spokesperson for the government of Prime Minister Jean-Pierre Raffarin in 2002.
-On 24 November 2004 he became Minister of the Budget and spokesperson for the government in the Raffarin III government; he was renewed in this function in the following Villepin government.
+On 24 November 2004, he became Minister of Budget and spokesperson for the government in the Raffarin III government; he was reappointed to this function in the following Villepin government.
 Following the 2007 parliamentary election, he became leader of the UMP parliamentary group in the 13th Legislature.

-In 1995 he became Mayor of Meaux at 35, and was re-elected in 2001 and 2008.
+In 1995, he became Mayor of Meaux at 35, and was re-elected in 2001 and 2008.
 Because of his nomination in the government in 2002, he had to step down in favour of Ange Anziani.
-Nonetheless, he took back the office in 2005 after Anziani's resignation.
+Nonetheless, he regained the office in 2005 following Anziani's resignation.
 He was also regional councillor of Ile-de-France from 1998 to 2007 and was list leader of the UMP-UDF in Ile-de-France in the 2004 regional elections.

 He became deputy of the 5th constituency of Seine-et-Marne in 1995, following the nomination of the incumbent to the Juppé government.
 However, he was defeated in 1997 by a Socialist candidate in a difficult RPR-PS-FN three-way second round race.
 In 2002, he was elected in the 6th constituency.
 He was re-elected there by the first round in 2007, becoming President of the UMP Group in the French National Assembly at the same time.

-In November 2010 he became General Secretary of the Union for a Popular Movement.
+In November 2010, he became General Secretary of the Union for a Popular Movement.
 He declared himself a candidate for the presidency of the UMP in August 2012, facing François Fillon, Nathalie Kosciusko-Morizet and Bruno Le Maire.
 He was supported by many strong UMP members, such as former Prime Minister Jean-Pierre Raffarin, UMP leader at the National Assembly Christian Jacob and former Minister of Education Luc Chatel.